 Each quarter, students choose at least one individual passion project based on their own interests.
-Students will present their work to families and the community at the end of each quarter.
+Students will present their work to families and the community twice a year— in December and May.

 We also bring in community members to provide engaging, interactive learning opportunities for students based on student interests.

-The 2025-2026 school year will include weekly Lab sessions in Literature, Writing, Math, Social Studies, Science, and Psychology.
+The 2026-2027 school year will include weekly Lab sessions in English Language Arts, Math, Music, Art, Science, Social Studies, Food Science, and Psychology.
 Lab attendance is optional but encouraged.
+We call them “Labs” because we try to make them as hands-on and interactive as possible.

 Families can choose to sign their student up for LifeHub Learning, an interactive program that gives students “jobs” in the form of quizzes, educational games, and digital worksheets.
 Upon completion of a “job,” students get paid real money!
 They get their own debit card, and get paid once a month.
 (LifeHub requires an additional monthly "textbook fee” based on your student’s earnings).

-As a KaiPod Partner School and member of the National Microschooling Center, we also have access to a menu of curriculum should your student want to work with something else (i.e. Rosetta Stone, Lexia, Zearn).
-We are are exploring new platforms and programs regularly to find ways to engage the individual learners we have.
+We support parent-provided curriculum.
+Some students bring workbooks; others have digital programs they access and work on.
+As a KaiPod Partner School and member of the National Microschooling Center, we also have access to a menu of digital curriculum (i.e. Rosetta Stone, Lexia, Zearn) at a discount.
+We are always exploring new platforms and programs regularly to find ways to engage the individual learners we have.
+For example, several students use NoRedInk to work on grammar and writing, and ST Math for math skills practice.

 Daily Schedule (lab classes vary by day):